GIfatahTH/states_rebuilder/README.md

   StateBuilder( {
       Key key,
       dynamic tag, // you define the tag of the state.
 This is the first way.
 You can provide a list of tags.
-      List<StatesRebuilder> viewModels, // You give a list of the logic classes (BloC) you want this widget to listen to.
+      List<StatesRebuilder> models, // You give a list of the logic classes (BloC) you want this widget to listen to.
       @required (BuildContext, String) → Widget builder,
       (BuildContext, String) → void initState, // for code to be executed in the initState of a StatefulWidget (BuildContext, String) → void dispose, // for code to be executed in the dispose of a StatefulWidget